Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2016-08-16-weird-instagram-tagger-link.md

 So nothing happened at first but then a friend sent me a screenshot..
 ![](/images/posts/instaspam.jpeg)

-Apparently, the effect is that friends got tagged massively in my pictures.
+Apparently, the effect is that friends that were previously tagged in pictures, get re-tagged.

 <!--more-->
 Could anyone reverse engineer this, and explain why this happens?